signal-flux/SFxPW-Intro-to-Modular-Synthesis/Chapter-10/chapter10.md

 *BPM* stands for beats-per-minute, and is the primary unit for measuring tempo, i.e. musical speed.

-### PPQN
+### Clock Resolution: PPQN

 *PPQN* stands for "parts-per-quarter-note."
 A 16th note clock would be considered 4 PPQN since there are 4 16th notes per one quarter note.
 An 8th note clock would be considered 2PPQN because there are two 8th notes per quarter note.
+This is known as the "clock resolution" since it specifies how precise divisions of time are as the clock signal is passed from one module to another.

 Many modules expect a clock input to drive them forward through a sequence or pattern.
 Some of these modules need clocks at a certain speed to make sure they advance correctly and stay in sync with other modules.
 For instance, if a sequencer can generate 32nd notes, it probably would need an 8 PPQN clock to make sure that each 32nd note happens at the correct point in time!
+Making sure that module that expects to receive a clock at a certain resolution actually receives that clock is very important to make sure sequencers and pattern generators run at the correct speed!

 ### Topograph and Mutable Grids